 Biketoberfest presented by The Charlotte Knights was bigger and better than ever this year!
 Almost 600 participants, over 100 volunteers, 32 sponsors, 2 routes and 2 protected bike lanes all came together to create a unique urban adventure to show people how easy it is to get around in Charlotte without driving!
 We also raised over $33,000 for Sustain Charlotte!

-The pictures speak for themselves!
-Check out our Facebook page to see Biketoberfest photos!
+The pictures and video speak for themselves!
+Check out our Facebook page to see Biketoberfest photos and see our video recap below.
 Thank you to everyone who volunteered their time and talent to make this event possible!
 We couldn’t have done it without you.

 A Tour of Charlotte Bicycle Facilities